An invariant of link cobordisms from symplectic Khovanov homology: Maps on symplectic Khovanov homology from smooth cobordisms

+\begin{remark} The following is a summary of the significance of the stages of the isotopy.
+The aim is to get from the exact K\"ahler form $d\Theta_m$ on $S_m$, to the $S^1$--equivariant form $d\Psi^*\tilde{\Theta}$ on the model neighbourhood.
+The first half of the isotopy, ending at stage 3, allows the calculation of Floer homology and the relative invariant to be performed locally on the model neighbourhood.
+The second half of the isotopy occurs only on that model neighbourhood and ends with the particular symplectic form, required in order to apply the arguments of Section~\ref{section:twistprod}. \end{remark}

+Until stage 3, the 1--forms are defined on all of $\chi^{-1}(\mathbb{D}^2)$.
+From stage 3 onwards, they are defined only on the holomorphically convex region $\rho^{-1}[0,4R]$.
+So long as $\epsilon>0$ is chosen sufficiently small, the isotopy generates an isotopy of exact symplectic forms, where defined.

+Corresponding to the isotopy we also get isotopies of iterated the vanishing cycles, we get from finishing the iterated vanishing cycle constructions with $K_A,K_B$ over the path $(0,0)$ to $(3x^2,2x^3)$ and then along the paths $\psi_A,\psi_B$, respectively.
+At stage 3 and later, this iterated vanishing cycle construction and the extensions around $\partial D$ do not leave the neighbourhood $U$.
+In fact it gives, $L_A\times_{S^1}F_1|_{K_A}$ and $L_B\times_{S^1}F_1|_{K_B}$, where $F_1$ is the unit circle subbundle of $F$ with respect the hermitian metric used to define $\Omega_{ass}$.

+By convexity of $\rho^{-1}[0,4R]$, holomorphic strips with boundary on these Lagrangians, must remain within this region.
+Hence, to study Floer cohomology and the relative invariant, the isotopy of exact symplectic forms need only be defined on this region.
+At stage 5, a similar convexity argument would show that we can work with the total space of $\mathbb{C}^4\times_{\mathbb{C}^*}(F\setminus 0)$, rather than just $\Psi(\rho^{-1}[0,4R])$.
+However, it is not necessary to do this.

+Proposition~\ref{prop:stabmap} concludes the proof that the Floer cochain complexes and the relative invariants split as described.

+It remains only to show that the splitting of Floer cochain complexes agrees with that of Theorem~\ref{theorem:splitskh} where it describes the addition of a single unlinked unknot component to $(XP,A,B)$.
+The splittings actually agree at the chain level, which can be shown as follows.

-\begin{proof} One constructs $\psi_A=\psi_B$ to be short enough that the Floer cohomology calculation can be simultaneously localised in both ways with the same $\sfibre{m-1}{XP}$ factor.
-Then a deformation between the two models in a small enough neighbourhood gives an automorphism of $\skh (XP,A,B)\otimes H^*(S^2)$ which is necessarily the identity map on the first factor. \end{proof}
+One constructs $\psi_A=\psi_B$ to be short enough that the Floer cohomology calculation can be simultaneously localised in both ways with the same $\sfibre{m-1}{XP}$ factor.
+Namely, the neighbourhood to which one localises for Theorem~\ref{theorem:splitskh} can be found within $\mathbb{C}^4\times_{\mathbb{C}^*}(F\setminus 0)$. \end{proof}

-As in Section~\ref{section:splitting}, the splitting of symplectic Khovanov homology extends to the relative invariants from admissible maps with image in the model neighbourhood in $\confbar{2m}$.